Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 This class will hold a `Quad` and will be responsible for updating the texture shift speed.
 The `Load` method will load the texture and set the effect.
 The `Update` method will update the texture shift speed based on the time elapsed since the last frame.
 The `Draw` method will call the `Draw` method of the `Quad` class.

 In the `Load` method, we set a new effect: the fog effect.
 The fog effect is a common technique used in games to create a sense of depth and distance.
 The `FogStart` and `FogEnd` properties define the distance at which the fog starts and is total, and the `FogColor` property defines the color of the fog.
+As you have understood, this fog effect is pre-programmed in the `BasicEffect` shader.

 ### Some more Entity properties